-External agencies, such as the educational psychology service and the language and communication team are also utilised to ensure the correct support for learning is put in place.
+External agencies, such as the educational psychology service and the language and communication team are also utilised to ensure the correct support for learning is put in place; this includes training and CPD to staff.

-We also have established 'The Hive'.
+We also have established 'The Support Room'.
 The environment was established to enable students who are facing difficulties to maintain their curriculum.
 It provides a caring and nurturing environment which allows students to explore barriers to their learning and also discover a love of learning.